BrianNathanWhite/PCA-Illustration-Breast-Cancer/README.md

 # Principle-Component-Analysis-Exercise

-Illustration of principle component analysis on a heart disease data set.
+Principle component analysis is performed on a biological data set consisting of measurments on cancerous breast tumor samples.